vagrant-dotvm/plugin/README.md

 [![Gem Version](https://badge.fury.io/rb/vagrant-dotvm.svg)](http://badge.fury.io/rb/vagrant-dotvm)

 ## What is that?
-DotVm is vagrant plugin for easier maintenance of multi machine configurations.
+DotVm is plugin which makes your life easier when it comes to setup both simple VM in Vagrant and bigger development environments.
+You can plug multiple infrastructure projects into one DotVm instance.
-DotVm joins easy syntax of YAML files with flexibility offered by configuration exploded into several small files.
+Each project can contain many VMs, splitted (or not) into several small YAML files.

 ## How to start using DotVm
 First you need to install DotVm plugin: